gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/03_data_pipeline_data_engineering_and_dataops.md

    data.
 Validation techniques can be applied in parallel with the data transformation stage or immediately after loading the raw data.
 By performing this step, one guarantees that the data adheres to the defined standards and is suitable for further processing and analysis.
-The validation process can involve checks for completeness, consistency, and accuracy, thus ensuring that the data is both valid and usable.

 5. **CI/CD Integration**: Implementing
    [Continuous Integration/Continuous Deployment (CI/CD)](https://en.wikipedia.org/wiki/CI/CD)